 Unlike plugins installed per-environment, you'll have to explicitly enable globally installed plugins via trac.ini.
-This also applies to plugins installed in the shared plugins directory, i.e. the path specified in the [inherit] plugins_dir configuration option.

-This is done in the [components] section of the configuration file.
-For example:
+This also applies to plugins installed in the path specified in the [inherit] plugins_dir configuration option.
+This is done in the [components] section of the configuration file, for example: